Kalafut-organization/elephant_vending_machine_backend/README.md

     * On Windows run `.venv\Scripts\activate.bat`
     * On Unix or MacOS run `source .venv/bin/activate`
     * To deactivate run `deactivate`
+    * NOTE: You will need to activate your virtual environment every time you close and reopen your terminal
 1. Use `pip install -r requirements.txt` to install all required dependencies

 ## Starting the application